Onyx-Protocol/Onyx/core/api-spec.md

       "account_tags": {},
       "control_program": "205CDF...",
       "reference_data": {"user": "bob"},
-      "is_local": <"yes"|"no"> // local if action is control and account id is not null }
+      "is_local": <"yes"|"no"> // local if type is control and account id is not null }
   ]
 }